janegilring/janegilring.github.io/_posts/2017-10-28-unattended-ms-graph-api-authentication.markdown

 A different approach would be to create a web application registration in the Microsoft App Registration Portal (instructions: [Add an application to Azure Active Directory](https://docs.microsoft.com/nb-no/azure/active-directory/develop/active-directory-integrating-applications#adding-an-application)), which would work fine for authenticating against the Microsoft Graph API.
 We would also be able to perform tasks such as retrieve users and similar tasks against Azure Active Directory.
 However, if we look at the Intune specific APIs ([example](https://developer.microsoft.com/en-us/graph/docs/api-reference/beta/api/intune_devicefe_manageddevice_get)), they do not support applications (per October 2017):
 ![alt](/images/2017-10-28_microsoft_graph_10.png){:height="166px" width="600px"}

+Hence, you would get a "Bad request" error if trying to use a registered web application against the Intune APIs.

 ## Solution

 The high level steps is documented in the [Get access without a user](https://developer.microsoft.com/en-us/graph/docs/concepts/auth_v2_service) section in the Microsoft Graph documentation: